alexdelorenzo/limiter/README.md

 limiter = Limiter(rate=2, capacity=5, consume=2, jitter=range(0, 100, 1))
 ```

-All of the above are equivalent to each other.
+All of the above are equivalent to each other in function.

 You can also supply values for `jitter` when using decorators or context-managers: